 • Monthly book club meetings will take place on the 25th of each month and consist of questions, quotes, and conversation-starters released in separate posts, where discussion about each prompt can take place in the comments section.

 • Starting on the 25th of each month you’re also encouraged to write your own posts sharing your thoughts and experiences of reading that month’s book.

 • Throughout the month some chat about the book is a given, but to avoid “spoilers” and to support everyone’s individual reading pace, we ask that specific, in-depth talk waits until the end of the month.
 Think of what you would or would not say to your real-life friends about a book that you were all reading at different speeds!
 When in doubt, wait to post until the 25th.

-• On the 15th of each month, a poll will go up in the Boho Berry Book Club Facebook Group with possible selections for the next month’s book.
+• On the first of each month, a poll will go up in the Boho Berry Book Club Facebook Group with possible selections for the next month’s book.
 You’ll have 3 days to vote for the book that you’d like us to read next, and then the winner will be announced.
 This gives everyone plenty of time to get the book before the next month starts.

 * This post contains affiliate links.
 In plain English, this means that I may receive a small commission (at no cost to you) if you subscribe or purchase something through the links provided.
 You will never see me post a link to a product or service that I haven’t used myself and love!
 (Learn more here) Thank you for supporting Boho Berry!

 Eat That Frog!
 21 Great Ways to Stop Procrastinating and Get More Done in Less time by Brian Tracy